ncats/ls-vision/README.md

 # Overview

-This repository is an Angular library for data visualizations containing reusable chart directives.
-Once it's cloned and the dependencies are installed, you can run a demo application that contains sample charts.
+This repository is an Angular library for data visualizations, containing reusable chart directives that can be installed in your own applications.

+Once it's cloned and the dependencies are installed, you can run a demo application that contains a few sample charts.

 LS-Vision depends on Vega Lite.
-[Documentation](https://github.com/LabShare/ls-vision/docs/LsVision-UserGuide.docx) contains examples of the available charts.
+The [LS-Vision documentation](https://github.com/LabShare/ls-vision/docs/LsVision-UserGuide.docx) contains examples of the charts available to you.

 # Demo Project

+To install and run the demo project

+1. download or clone this repository
+2. run `npm install`
-To install and run the demo project, download or clone the repository, run ```npm install``` and build the application with ```ng build```.
-Then run the application with ```ng serve```.
-To auto build the library while developing in order to automatically see changes made in the library reflected in the browser, run ```ng build --watch=true```.
+3. build the application with `ng build`.<br /><br />To auto build the library while developing in order to automatically see changes made in the library reflected in the browser, run `ng build --watch=true`

-# Installation

-First install LS-Vision vega-lite, vega-embed, and vega
+4. run the application with `ng serve`.

+# Install LS-Vision in your applications

+First, install `@labshare/ls-vision`, `vega-lite`, `vega-embed`, and `vega` in your application package.

 ```bash
 npm install @labshare/ls-vision vega-lite vega-embed vega
 ```

-Add the Vega javascript vega related script files to angular.json file
+Then, add the Vega-related script files to the angular.json file.

 ```
 "architect": {
     "build": {